-- 4.1.1 Grounding and switching requested by Customer to be performed during other than normal working hours is billable to the Customer. - 4.1.2 Grounding and switching charges will be waived under the following conditions: - 4.1.2.1 The party requesting switching and/or grounding activities by CenterPoint Energy is a transmission voltage service Customer who is interconnected to CenterPoint Energy's transmission system through a customer owned substation; and - 4.1.2.2 The requested activities are to allow the Customer to perform maintenance activities or equipment upgrades on its transmission voltage facilities within the Customer's substation; and - 4.1.2.3 The switching and grounding field activities are requested to occur on a normal CenterPoint Energy work day, with outages commencing no earlier than 0800, and outages concluding no later than 1600. - 4.1.3 Outages extending beyond the timeframes identified in Section 4.1.2.3 on a forced basis may result in billing for associated switching and grounding activities, as determined on a case-by-case basis. - 4.1.4 Outages with switching and/or grounding activities requested for more than two consecutive days may be subject to charges for each additional consecutive day, even if the outages occur within the timeframes identified in Section 4.1.2.3, unless early/intermittent outage restoration is required by ERCOT or for CNP system requirements. - 4.1.5 Questions regarding charges should be directed to the Transmission Accounts representative.
+- 4.1.1 Grounding and switching requested by the Customer to be performed during other than normal working hours is billable to the Customer. - 4.1.2 Grounding and switching charges will be waived under the following conditions: - 4.1.2.1 The Customer requesting switching or grounding activities by CNP is a transmission voltage service customer that is interconnected to CNP's transmission system through a customer-owned substation; and - 4.1.2.2 The requested activities are to allow the Customer to perform maintenance activities or equipment upgrades on its transmission voltage facilities within the Customer's substation; and - 4.1.2.3 The switching and grounding field activities are requested to occur on a normal CNP work day, with outages commencing no earlier than 0800, and outages concluding no later than 1600. - 4.1.3 Outages extending beyond the timeframes identified in Section 4.1.2.3 on a forced basis may result in billing for associated switching and grounding activities, as determined on a case-by-case basis. - 4.1.4 Outages with switching or grounding activities requested for more than two consecutive days may be subject to charges for each additional consecutive day, even if the outages occur within the timeframes identified in Section 4.1.2.3, unless early or intermittent outage restoration is required by ERCOT or for CNP system requirements. - 4.1.5 Questions regarding charges should be directed to the Transmission Accounts representative. - 4.2 Switching - 4.2.1 CNP performs necessary switching at the remote end of a CNP transmission line for outages at the Customer's substation that require switching of CNP transmission lines.
+CNP provides switching instructions for the high voltage devices in the Customer's substation that is directly interconnected with CNP's transmission system.
+Switching instructions are not provided for remote facilities interconnected to the Customer's substation that is directly interconnected with CNP's transmission system.
+A "Switching Order" form and a "Transmission Switching Check List" form are included in this document. - 4.2.2 The Customer shall follow switching instructions provided by the RTO System Controller prior to initiating any switching to remove equipment from service or return equipment to service in the Customer's facilities.
+The Customer shall implement specific procedures for the switching of its facilities.
+These procedures shall include a visual check that all phases have fully opened or closed.
+A device bearing a Hold Tag shall not be operated under any circumstances.

-4.2 Switching

-- 4.2.1 CNP will provide all necessary switching at the remote end of a CNP transmission line for outages at a Customer substation which require switching of CNP transmission lines.
-CNP will provide switching instructions for the high voltage devices in the Customer substation that is directly interconnected with CNP's transmission system.
-Switching instructions are not provided for remote facilities interconnected to the customer substation that is directly interconnected with CNP's transmission system.
-A "Switching Order" form and a "Transmission Switching Check List" form are included in this document. - 4.2.2 The Customer will follow switching instructions, provided by the RTO System Controller, prior to initiating any switching to remove equipment from service or return equipment to service in the Customer's facilities.
-The Customer will implement specific procedures for the switching of its facilities.
-These procedures will include a visual check that all phases have fully opened or closed.
-A device bearing a Hold Tag will not be operated under any circumstances.